baillieogrady/baillieogrady.com/content/posts/2021-04-19-migrating-a-wordpress-website.md

 ## Exporting

-Migrating with this plugin is remarkably simple.
 Firstly, head to the WordPress website you'd like to export, install and activate the [All-in-one wp migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin and navigate to the export edit screen as demonstrated below:

 ![All-in-one wp migration export option](../images/posts/all-in-one-migration-export.png)